devforth/adminforth/adminforth/documentation/docs/tutorial/05-Plugins/11-oauth.md

 ### 3. Email Confirmation

-The plugin supports automatic email confirmation for SSO users.
+The plugin supports automatic email confirmation for OAuth users.
 To enable this:

 1. Add the `email_confirmed` field to your database schema: